Partonic distribution functions and amplitudes using tensor network methods: Theoretical setup and computational methods

 \subsubsection{Time dependent variational principle}

 To calculate the matrix elements for the PDF and DA, as in eq.~\eqref{eq:matrix_elements}, we evolve the prepared MPS state in real time and collapse with a final MPS.
 The two primary algorithms for the time evolution of the MPS are the time-evolving block decimation (TEBD)~\cite{Vidal:2003lvx,verstraete2004matrix} and time dependent variational principle (TDVP)~\cite{Haegeman:2011zz, haegeman2016unifying}.
-Both of them have the same computational time scaling of $\mathcal{O}(N \chi^3)$ as the DMRG algorithm, where $\chi$ is the bond dimension and $N$ is the system size.
+Both of them have the same computational time scaling of $\mathcal{O}(N \chi^3)$ as the variational search algorithm, where $\chi$ is the bond dimension and $N$ is the system size.
 For time step $\tau$, the TDVP and TEBD algorithms have $O(\tau^2)$ error scaling for the lower order~\cite{dmrg-on-tpul,tdvp-scaling,vidal-tebd-many-body}.

-In principle, the TEBD method breaks up the Hamiltonian into small chunks and applies imaginary time evolution via Trotter gates that account for near neighbor interactions.
-The entanglement grows exponentially with time and TEBD method loses accuracy for long time evolution~\cite{vidal-tebd-qc,vidal-tebd-many-body}.
-Specifically, for an $N$-qubit system, TEBD algorithm requires $\mathcal{O}(N \exp{(E_{\chi})})$ parameters where $E_{\chi}$ is the entanglement entropy, that is defined as von Neumann entropy $E_{\chi} =- \Tr(\rho \log(\rho))$ of the reduced density matrix $\rho$ from the whole quantum system to a block of local sites~\cite{vidal-erg}.
+In principle, the TEBD method breaks up the Hamiltonian into small chunks and applies real or imaginary time evolution via Trotter gates that account for near neighbor interactions~\cite{vidal-tebd-qc,vidal-tebd-many-body}.
+The entanglement, in the worst case, can grow linear in time, which means the bond dimension of the MPS has to grow exponentially over time for a faithful representation of the state~\cite{Kim:2013etb,Schuch_2008, Calabrese:2005in, Schachenmayer:2013}.
+In general, the entanglement growth is highly problem dependent.
+For gapped systems that evolve adiabatically close to the ground state at any time, typically it does not lead to a significant growth of entanglement, while out-of-equilibrium dynamics can trigger the worst case scenario~\cite{Orus:2013kga}.
 If the bond dimension is not allowed to grow to account for this, then truncation errors occur~\cite{vidal-tebd-qc,vidal-tebd-many-body}.